SpaceShipTwo: Design overview

 The SpaceShipTwo project was based in part on technology developed for the first-generation SpaceShipOne, which was part of the Scaled Composites Tier One program, funded by Paul Allen.
 The Spaceship Company licensed this technology from Mojave Aerospace Ventures, a joint venture of Paul Allen and Burt Rutan, the designer of the predecessor technology.

 SpaceShipTwo was a low-aspect-ratio passenger spaceplane.
 Its capacity was planned to be eight people — six passengers and two pilots.
-The SpaceShipTwo spaceplanes never flew with more than 6 people onboard (4 passengers, 2 pilots).
+The SpaceShipTwo spaceplanes never flew with more than six people on board (four passengers, two pilots).
 The apogee of the new craft was designed to be approximately 110 km in the lower thermosphere, 10 km higher than the Kármán line but as of July 2021, the maximum height reached was 89.9 km.
 In the end, the SpaceShipTwos never broke the 100 km limit.
 The predecessor craft SpaceShipOne's target was also 100 km but the last flight reached an altitude of 112 km.
 SpaceShipTwo was designed to reach 4200 km/h, using a single hybrid rocket engine — the RocketMotorTwo.
 It launched from its mothership, White Knight Two, at an altitude of 13500 m, and reached supersonic speed within 8 seconds.
 After 70 seconds, the rocket engine cut out and the spacecraft coasted to its peak altitude.
 SpaceShipTwo's crew cabin was 3.7 m long and 2.3 m in diameter.
 The wing span was 8.2 m, the length was 18 m and the tail height was 4.6 m.

 SpaceShipTwo used a feathered reentry system, feasible due to the low speed of reentry.
 In contrast, orbital spacecraft re-enter at orbital speeds, close to 25000 km/h, using heat shields.
 SpaceShipTwo was furthermore designed to re-enter the atmosphere at any angle.
 It decelerated through the atmosphere, switching to a gliding position at an altitude of 24 km, and took 25 minutes to glide back to the spaceport.

 SpaceShipTwo and White Knight Two were, respectively, roughly twice the size of the first-generation SpaceShipOne and mothership White Knight, which won the Ansari X Prize in 2004.
 SpaceShipTwo had 43 and 33 cm-diameter windows for the passengers' viewing pleasure, and all seats reclined back during landing to decrease the discomfort of G-forces.
 In 2008, Burt Rutan remarked on the safety of the vehicle:

 This vehicle is designed to go into the atmosphere in the worst case straight in or upside down and it'll correct.
 This is designed to be at least as safe as the early airliners in the 1920s ...
 Don't believe anyone that tells you that the safety will be the same as a modern airliner, which has been around for 70 years.

 In September 2011, the safety of SpaceShipTwo's feathered reentry system was tested when the crew briefly lost control of the craft during a gliding test flight.
 Control was reestablished after the spaceplane entered its feathered configuration, and it landed safely after a 7-minute flight.